Outstanding Invoice: Meaning & 5 Strategies to Collect Them

 For more advice and examples on how to write email reminders, check out this article (with templates!)

-Sign off with a call to action
+Sign off with a CTA to get paid

 There’s no point sending a reminder email to pay an outstanding balance if you don’t tell them how to pay it.
 Close your email with a call to action that explains the various and easy ways the client can settle the account.